 Wall Friction Testing (How does flow energy change when different polished metal surfaces are in contact with the powder?)

 The versatility of the Freeman FT4 Powder Rheometer has proven beneficial to numerous clients in the pharmaceutical, automotive, cement, cosmetic and industrial sectors.
 Please contact us to discuss how the FT4 Powder Rheometer may help provide additional solutions to your powder handling questions.

-Larger sample volumes are preferred if possible, since we are evaluating bulk powder properties.
-Ideally, the lab requests around 1 liter to 1.6 liter of powder.
-This allows for larger vessel and fresh material for each test performed.
+Ideal sample amount is 1 to 1.6 Liter of powder.
+This allows for larger vessels and fresh material for each test performed.
 However, if sample quantity is limited, PTL can work with as little as 450 mL while still using a fresh sample for each test.
 Please note the smaller sample size is not as robust a measurement as an analysis using the larger cell.